 This Runic Compass which allegedly is a magical symbol and consists of eight branches formed in a wheel-like shape must come from somewhere.
 Where did the author get this symbol from?
-Did he find scraps of paper in the attic, or were he told about it by other Icelanders who had passed down this knowledge within their family?
+Did he find scraps of paper in the attic, or was he told about it by other Icelanders who had passed down this knowledge within their family?

 We know for a fact that magic was part of the Nordic culture, however, to which extent it was practiced is unknown.
 But there are various examples of its use in the Norse sagas, for instance, in Egil’s saga is the use of rune spells is used multiple times.